 Fortunately, Cornices are easy to see.
 Weather and terrain awareness are the best tools for recognizing potential cornice problems.
 When planning a backcountry trip, use topographic maps to learn where potentially hazardous cornices can form.
 Pay attention to weather observations during the past several days and wind forecasts to understand where Cornices are forming.
 While in the backcountry, look for cornice formation on the lee of terrain features.
 Look for local terrain-driven wind effects, which may generate Cornices in unexpected locations.
 Pay attention to unusual weather events.
 For example, winds from the east (often associated with a Front Range upslope storm) generate Cornices on westerly aspects.

 Treatment and Avoidance

 Cornices can never be trusted; and hence, avoiding them is necessary for safe backcountry travel.
 While moving along ridge lines stay well back from areas with cornice formation.
 Cornices often overhang the ridge edge and added weight can release the cornice, often from a remote distance.
 If necessary, use a probe pole to determine the existence of hard ground underneath the snow.
-Avoid areas underneath Cornices.
-Even small Cornice Fall can trigger a larger avalanche that runs far downhill.
-Large Cornice Fall can easily crush and kill a human.
+Avoid areas underneath the Cornices.
+Even a small Cornice Fall can trigger a larger avalanche that runs far downhill.
+Large Cornice Falls can easily crush and kill a human.
 The spring season, or any period of significant temperature warm-up, are times to be particularly aware.
 Large Cornice Falls are most common during these weather regimes.